-- Once one side is firmly attached, mark then drill the holes for the other floor flange.
+- Once one side is firmly attached, mark and then drill the holes for the other floor flange.

 - Attach the other side of the pull-up bar to your wall structure using four more lag screws.

 - Make sure your bar is secure.
-Test it by standing on a chair and pulling down gently at first then harder by degrees.
+Test it by standing on a chair and pulling down gently at first, then harder by degrees.
 Once you’re sure it can take your full weight, try using a little more weight than you usually would.
 Jiggle it a little to make sure it’s firmly attached.

 CEILING-MOUNTED PULL-UP BAR

-As the famous Italian painter, Michelangelo could tell you, a ceiling-mounted pull-up bar is a little harder to install.
+As the famous Italian painter Michelangelo could tell you, a ceiling-mounted pull-up bar is a little harder to install.
 The reward for your extra effort is that your legs will have plenty of room to swing without bumping into a wall.